 Affected people and families know that successful fertility treatments can change a lifetime of major heartache into a lifetime of joy.
 As legislators, our representatives can help make this dream a reality.

 The problem for middle class and lower income families is that while these fertility treatments work extraordinarily well, they are often not covered by insurance, and the out-of-pocket costs for medical treatment makes them unaffordable for many.
 Here in New York state, insurance coverage has been on the books for years, but it is coverage that addresses old treatment – last century approaches from decades ago – and has not kept up with the times.

 New York’s neighboring states of Connecticut and New Jersey, and other states ranging from Illinois to Hawaii, already provide insurance coverage for IVF.
-Studies in other states have shown that this coverage has impacted insurance costs by just a few dollars per member per month, or less.
+Studies have shown that this coverage has impacted insurance costs by a few dollars per member per month, or less.

 It is time for New York to join its neighbors and provide access to fertility treatment for all.